hackclub/hackclub/workshops/Sending SMS and MMS using python/README.md

 ---
-name: 'Sensing SMS and MMS with python'
+name: 'Sending SMS and MMS with python'
 description: 'sending SMS and MMS with python using Twilio'
 author: '@Shaun stroebel'
 ---